Labor Day is always the first Monday in September in the United States.

 New York City unions started the holiday in 1882 as a way to celebrate their members being in unions.

-But today, it’s a long weekend and the official close to the summer.
+But today, it’s a long weekend and the official close to summer in CT.

 So enjoy summer’s last hurrah by taking some time to do more than sit on your couch in Greenwich, Connecticut.

 Here’s the ultimate guide to enjoying Labor Day weekend 2019 in Greenwich, CT.